Table of Contents

 Behavioral therapies should be used in tandem with tested medications such as Suboxone, methadone, and others.
 It’s highly recommended that a professional consultant designs a Medication Assisted Recovery treatment that incorporates a highly tailored therapeutic and after-care program that includes regularly scheduled drug testing.

-If you or someone you know is self medicating for mental illness and in is need of treatment, help is available at inpatient and outpatient treatment programs at national locations.
-Many treatment programs accept health insurance and private pay options.
+If you or someone you know is self medicating for stress and mental illness and in is need of treatment, help is available at inpatient and outpatient treatment programs.
+Treatment programs accept health insurance and private pay options.
 To learn more and get personalized guidance, call to speak to a Treatment Specialist at 866-644-7911,